Call our free helpline0808 808 3555

 your partner has either had a baby or adopted a child in the last

 Please note that if your average earnings are less than the

-	statutory maternity pay, statutory adoption pay or statutory
+for statutory maternity pay, statutory adoption pay or statutory

 paternity pay.
 Seek further advice if this applies to you.
 Other